My Life in Words

 Jim Lopolito

-Lopolito Hospitality Consultants, Corp.
-(LHC) is a New York based consulting firm that offers Recovery Facilitation, Startup Development, Feasibility Studies, and Forward-Thinking Solutions alongside Operational and Management Practices to businesses in the hospitality industry.
+Lopolito Hospitality Consultants is a consulting firm that offers Recovery Facilitation, Startup Development, Feasibility Studies, and Forward-Thinking Solutions alongside Operational and Management Practices to businesses in the hospitality industry.

 The other day I was talking with Vito, the owner of a local Italian Deli in my home town.
 We were discussing a business that I recently reviewed and Vito said to me “what you put into your business is what you get out of it."